 On the Sun Fire V210 and V240 servers, the ALOM hardware is an integral component of the server's motherboard.

-On the Sun Fire V440 server, the ALOM hardware consists of a discrete system controller card.
-The card plugs into a dedicated slot on the server's motherboard.
-The serial management (SERIAL MGT) and network management (NET MGT) ports are located on the back of the card, and can be accessed from the back of the server.
+However, on the Sun Fire V440, the ALOM hardware consists of a discrete system controller card.
+The card plugs in to a dedicated slot on the host server's motherboard.
+The serial management (SERIAL MGT) and network management (NET MGT) ports are located on the rear of the ALOM card, and can be accessed from the back of the host server.